2BAB/Extending-Android-Builds-Playground/README.md

 # Extending-Android-Builds

-A Gradle and Android Gradle Plugin Primer
+This is the code repository for *Extending-Android-Builds: A Gradle and Android Gradle Plugin Primer*.